leggedrobotics/elevation_mapping_cupy/README.md

 - elevation map update
 - traversability calculation

-is measured in P52 laptop which has `Intel® Core™ i7-8850H CPU` and `Quadro P3200 `.
+is measured in P52 laptop which has `Intelï¿½ Coreï¿½ i7-8850H CPU` and `Quadro P3200 `.
 101760 = 424 x 240 is the realsense's number of points.

 ![graph](doc/processing_time.png)